Vajram-And-RaviVajram-And-Ravi

 As a follow-up to the Rowlatt Act, the Jallianwala Bagh massacre, and the Khilafat Movement, Mahatma Gandhi announced his intention to begin Non-Cooperation with the Government.
 At a special session in Calcutta in September 1920, Congress approved a Non-Cooperation Movement until the Punjab and Khilafat wrongs were corrected and Swaraj was established.
 The programme of non-cooperation was accepted and endorsed without opposition in the Nagpur INC Session of December 1920.

-• National schools, colleges, and private panchayat courts were established.
-Kashi Vidyapeeth, Bihar Vidyapeeth, and Jamia Millia Islamia were established.
+11. Establishment of National Institutions: National schools, colleges, and private panchayat courts were established.
+Institutions like Kashi Vidyapeeth, Bihar Vidyapeeth, and Jamia Millia Islamia were founded.

-• Tilak Swaraj Fund was announced by Gandhi, which aimed at collecting Rs 1 crore to aid constructive work.
+15. Tilak Swaraj Fund: Gandhi announced the Tilak Swaraj Fund, which aimed at collecting Rs 1 crore to aid constructive work.

 Spread of Non-Cooperation Movement